-Use water (warm or cold) and plenty of soap.
+Use water (cold or warm) and plenty of soap.

 Rinse your hands.

-Dry your hands well on a clean towel or air dry them.
+Dry your hands well on a clean towel or air dry.

 If soap and water aren't available, use hand sanitizer with at least 60% alcohol.
 Rub hands together until the sanitizer dries.
 This should take about 20 seconds.